spring-jdbc-crud/simplejdbcmapper/README.md

 ### 4.Using multiple queries to populate relationships.
 The Relationship api is agnostic of the source of the data.
 Results from multiple queries can be used to populate relationships.
-- Order has many OrderLine  - Will do this in one query
+- Order paginated list       - 1st query
-- OrderLine has one Product  - Will do this in another query
+- OrderLine has one Product  - 2nd query to get the corresponding OrderLine and Product for the orders

-From the results of these 2 queries the relationships can be populated.
+From the results of these 2 queries the relationships can be built.

 ```
-  // first query
+  // The paginated query.
+Note the PAGINATED SYNTAX is different for different databases.
+Use the one for your database.
+  String orderSql = """
+      SELECT %s
+      FROM orders
+      ORDER BY orders.id
+      OFFSET %d ROWS FETCH NEXT %d ROWS ONLY
+      """.formatted(sjm.getEntitySqlColumns(Order.class), 0, 10);

+      List<Order> orders = sjm.getJdbcTemplate().query(orderSql, sjm.newEntityRowMapper(Order.class));

+      // get the order id list
+	List<Integer> orderIdList = orders.stream().map(Order::getId).toList();

+      // 2nd query.
+For IN clauses we have to use a named parameter
-  MultiEntity multiEntity = new MultiEntity().add(Order.class, "o").add(OrderLine.class, "ol");
+      MultiEntity multiEntity = new MultiEntity().add(OrderLine.class, "ol").add(Product.class, "p");
       String sql = """
           SELECT %s
-      FROM orders o
+	   FROM order_line ol
-      LEFT JOIN order_line ol ON  o.id = ol.order_id
+	   LEFT JOIN product p ON ol.product_id = p.id
-      WHERE o.total_amount >= ?
+	   WHERE ol.order_id IN (:orderIdList)
-      ORDER BY o.order_date DESC, ol.id
+	   ORDER BY ol.id
 	   """.formatted(sjm.getMultiEntitySqlColumns(multiEntity));

+      MapSqlParameterSource param = new MapSqlParameterSource().addValue("orderIdList", orderIdList);
+      // Since the query has a named parameter we are using NamedParameterJdbcTemplate for this query
-   RelationshipMapper relationshipMapper = sjm.getJdbcTemplate().query(sql, sjm.resultSetExtractor(multiEntity), someAmount);
+      RelationshipMapper relationshipMapper = sjm.getNamedParameterJdbcTemplate().query(sql, param, sjm.resultSetExtractor(multiEntity));

-   // get the results for the OrderLine entity
-   List<OrderLine> orderLines = relationshipMapper.getList(OrderLine.class)
-   // get the productId list from orderLines list
-   List<Integer> productIdList = orderLines.stream().map(OrderLine::getProductId).toList();

-   // Second query. findByPropertyValues() uses an IN clause so even if there are duplicate product ids we are fine.
-   List<Product> products = sjm.findByPropertyValues(Product.class, "id", productIdList);

-  // add products to the relationshipmapper so that we can build a relationship from it.
+      // add orders from the first query to the relationshipMapper so that we can build a relationship from it.
-  relationshipMapper.addEntityResult(Product.class, products, "id");
+      relationshipMapper.addEntityResult(Order.class, orders, "id");

       // The toOne relationship populates orderLine.product.
-   relationshipMapper.type(OrderLine.class)
-                     .toOne(Product.class)
-                     .joinOn("productId", "id")
-                     .populate("product");
+      relationshipMapper.type(OrderLine.class).toOne(Product.class).joinOn("productId", "id").populate("product");

       // The toMany relationship populates order.orderLines and getList() returns the orders
-   List<Order> orders = relationshipMapper.type(Order.class)
+      orders = relationshipMapper.type(Order.class)
                                  .toMany(OrderLine.class)
                                  .joinOn("id", "orderId")
 				       .populate("orderLines")
 				       .getList(Order.class);

 ```

-This feature works well for paginated results.
-You could get the paginated orders in one query and in the second query you could get the related orderlines and products and then build the relationship.

 ## BLOB CLOB mapping